Lumatozer/alu-engine/README.md

 ```
 ## Issues
 ```
-1. My engine does not support 3d meshes.
+1. The Engine does not support 3d meshes.
 2. Images are outputted as PPM files instead of a more commonly used extension like JPEG or PNG.
 3. The engine processes everything one a single CPU core.
 4. The engine runs on a CPU instead of a GPU.